luis-herasme/instanced-skinned-mesh/readme.md

 ## InstancedAnimation

-This is an abstraction around the `InstancedSkinnedMesh` class created by CodyJasonBennett which is a user-land implementation of this [PR](https://github.com/mrdoob/three.js/pull/22667).
+This is an abstraction around the `InstancedSkinnedMesh` class created by CodyJasonBennett, which is a user-land implementation of this [PR](https://github.com/mrdoob/three.js/pull/22667).
 One of the main differences is that this class takes a `GLTF` object and extracts all the animations and skinned meshes from it, which creates a more convenient API for the user.
-This is more similar to default animation system in `three.js`.
+This is more similar to the default animation system in `three.js`.
+Additionally, this class is more high-level and does all the boilerplate for you, so you don't have to update the skinned meshes and bones manually.

 ### Usage